avishka91/client-server-architecture/README.md

 # Smart Campus Sensor API

-A RESTful API built with **JAX-RS (Jersey)** and **Grizzly** embedded HTTP server for managing campus sensor infrastructure — rooms, sensors, and sensor readings.
+A RESTful API built with **JAX-RS (Jersey 2.41)** and deployed as a **WAR on Apache Tomcat** for managing campus sensor infrastructure — rooms, sensors, and sensor readings.
 All data is stored in-memory using thread-safe `ConcurrentHashMap` data structures.

 ---